iamabhay890/MedicalHistory/README.md

-now user can login by running the url name localhost:8080/mh/login new user can signup on the application by above given url there they will find a sign up button after clicking on signup button you'll get the user registation form. after logging on application you can see the full user list of the application and also we can modify that.'
+now user can login by running the url name localhost:8080/mh/login new user can signup on the application by above given url there they will find a sign up button after clicking on signup button you'll get the user registation form. after logging on application you can see the full user list of the application and also we can modify that.
+Server side validation done on user registration form

 ...